-High bacteria levels close several Lake Washington beaches
+High bacteria levels close several King County beaches

-High bacteria levels detected in the water at several Lake Washington beaches has prompted closures and warnings.
+High bacteria levels detected in the water at several King County beaches has prompted closures and warnings.

 Juanita Beach in Kirkland, Lake Wilderness Beach in Maple Valley and Newcastle Beach in Bellevue all have high bacteria levels, according to the King County Department of Natural Resources and Parks.